npa02012/blog_posts/time_series/README.md

 ### Model Building

-Following are two model buildling approaches that I have seen be successful in Kaggle competitions:
+Following are two model buildling approaches that I have seen used successfully in Kaggle competitions:

 ##### The Recursive Model Approach
 In the recursive model approach, we build a single model which is able to predict one day into the future.
-We then use our predictions as training data to predict the subsequent days.
+We then use our predictions as feature data to predict the subsequent days.
 In our example, we would use our predictions of days 1001 &#8594; 1006 to predict day 1007.

-I used the recursive approach in the [Walmart Sales](https://github.com/npa02012/kaggle_walmart_sales) competition.
+I used the recursive approach in the Walmart Sales competition to predict 28 days into the future.
+[Here](https://github.com/npa02012/kaggle_walmart_sales) is a blog post I made for my work in that competition.

 ##### The Many-Models Aproach

+In the many-models approach, we build one model for each day into the future that we are tasked to predict.
+In our example, we would build a total of 7 models.
+The 'first' model would predict one day into the future, while the 'seventh' model would predict 7 days into the future.

-I used the many-models approach in the Corporacion Favorita competition.
+I used the many-models approach in the Corporacion Favorita competition to predict 16 days into the future.
 [Here](https://www.kaggle.com/npa02012/ceshine-s-lgbm-starter-in-r-lb-0-529) is a script I published for that competition.

 ##### Other approaches